kimbochen/mini-llama-mlx/README.md

 Temperature is a factor that we multiply with the logits to sharpen or flatten the probability distribution.
 I personally find the formation indirect[^2], so here's the result:
 **The larger the temperature, the more chaotic the prediction (higher chance of selecting low-probability tokens).**
-A special case is that when temperature is 0, it reduces to greedy sampling[^3].
+A special case is that when temperature is 0, it reduces to greedy sampling.

 - [This website](https://lukesalamone.github.io/posts/what-is-temperature/) has nice interactive plots for temperature
-- [This blog from Allen NLP](https://blog.allenai.org/a-guide-to-language-model-sampling-in-allennlp-3b1239274bc3) explains more advanced techniques such as top-k and top-p sampling.
+- [This blog from Allen NLP](https://blog.allenai.org/a-guide-to-language-model-sampling-in-allennlp-3b1239274bc3) explains more advanced techniques such as top-k and top-p sampling

 [^1] The terminology is inspired by [Boltzmann distribution](https://en.wikipedia.org/wiki/Boltzmann_distribution),
      but I don't find it helpful for gaining intuition.
 [^2] Temperature $T \in (0, 1.0]$, we **divide** the logits by $t$,
      so higher $t \implies $ **smaller** logits $\implies$ flattern distribution $\implies$ more chaotic distribution.
-[^3] Since we are dividing, $t$ cannot be zero, so we have to treat 0 as a special case when implementing.
+     Since we are dividing, $t$ cannot be zero, so we have to treat 0 as a special case when implementing.

 ## Future Goals